Garage Overflow Storage

 Concrete container records make garage overflow easier to search later:

-• Tote 2: outdoor lights, extension cords, timer plugs
+- Tote 2: extension cord, outdoor lights, timer plugs

-Totely turns garage overflow into searchable storage.
-The container gets a simple number.
-The app remembers the contents, photo, and location.
-You can search for a real item like "extension cord," "guest sheets," or "camping stove" without opening every bin on the shelf.
+Totely helps turn garage overflow into searchable storage.
+Instead of writing a broad label on the outside of a tote, you can give the container a simple number, take a photo of what is inside, save the location, and search later for real items like "extension cord," "guest sheets," or "camping stove."
 The outside stays simple.
 The details stay searchable.
 That helps prevent the garage from becoming a second mystery closet.
-Pair numbered storage tote labels with photo records and natural search inside a broader storage organization system.
+Pair numbered storage tote labels with photo records inside a broader storage organization system — or start with one tote and build from there.

-When garage overflow should not stay in the garage
+What should not stay loosely in garage overflow storage

-Garages can be useful overflow space, but not everything belongs there loosely.
+Garages can be useful overflow space, but not everything belongs there loose — especially if the garage runs hot, cold, damp, or dusty.
 Use sealed containers and choose locations thoughtfully.

 Related reading